benbalter/benbalter.github.com/_posts/2013-02-04-what-is-a-hacker.md

 ## Hacker Culture

-* **Meritocracy** - Hackers should be judged by their contribution to the community.
+* **Meritocracy** - Contribution is the sole currency of the internet.
+Money and title bare far less weight than meaninful contributions, be they code, copy, or design.
-* **Ellegance** - Hackers deeply appreciate innovative techniques which allow programs to perform complicated tasks with few instructions.
-A program's code was considered to hold a beauty of its own, having been carefully composed and artfully arranged
+* **Ellegance** - Hackers strive for artfully arranged, innovative techniques that perform complicated tasks with as few instructions as possible.
-* **Playful cleverness** - taking the serious humorously and their humor seriously
+* **Playful cleverness** - There's a certain lighthearted cleverness to being a hacker, often expressed by injecting witt and memes into everyday tasks.

 ## Hackers in the Enterprise

-It's no surprise then, that as the pace of technological innovation quickens, the very beurocuracies that hackers condemn are begining to realize the true value of a hacker.
+It's no surprise then, that as the pace of technological innovation quickens, the very beurocuracies that hackers condemn are [begining to appreciate](http://www.intechnic.com/blog/a-hacker-the-secret-ingredient-your-it-department-lacks/) their ability to consistently deliver high value projects at little cost.

-Not just skunk works. https://twitter.com/BenBalter/status/212300151623135233
+But elevating hackers in traditional organizations is not simply another name for "skunk works," just as a hackaton is no excuse for not consistantly fostering a culture of innovation.

-"just explain the problem to the hacker and let them find their own solution," http://www.intechnic.com/blog/a-hacker-the-secret-ingredient-your-it-department-lacks/
+Hacker isn't just the next hot buzzword, following a long history of rockstar, ninja, and guru.
+Nor is it synonymous with cybercriminal or imply nefarious intentions.
+Instead the opposite is true.
+Hackers embody a well defined ethic of better the world, an ethic incompatable with ___ and ___.

 [^1]: Steven Levy
 [^2]: Eric S. Raymond (http://www.catb.org/esr/faqs/hacker-howto.html)